csh970605/csh970605.github.io/_posts/2023-06-08-L2_Regularization.md

 # What is L2 Regularization?

 It is a way to perform [Regularization](https://csh970605.github.io/posts/Regularization/).<br>
-L2 Regularization is weight decay technique which decrease more faster if weight is bigger.
-So, overall weights get smaller, the learning effect goes good.<br>
-L2 Regularization adds the absolute value of the weight to the cost function:
+L2 Regularization is weight decay technique which decrease more faster if the weight is bigger.
+Thus, as the overall weights get smaller, the learning effect improves.
+L2 Regularization adds the squared value of the weights to the cost function:

 $Cost = \frac{1}{n} \Sigma_{i=1}^{n}(L(y_{i}, \hat{y_{i}}) + \frac{\lambda}{2}|w|^{2})$